 It is a tragedy when Christians don’t grow much beyond their initial spiritual birth.
 Yes, they say they are Christians, but they seem to habitually make wrong choices, and therefore, they habitually exhibit just small evidences of fruit.
 They produce small pieces of something that looks more like raisins.
 Oh, it’s fruit, but it’s dry, shriveled up, and not very pretty!

 God wants you to flourish — to blossom and bloom!
 To exhibit lush, mature spiritual fruit, to “grow in the grace and knowledge of our Lord and Savior Jesus Christ” (2 Peter 3:18).
 Therefore, you have another choice to make: Do you want to grow to spiritual maturity?
 Do you desire to bear much fruit?
 If so, your spiritual growth will require some tough choices on your part — choices you will need to make day after day, and many times each day.
 Somehow people manage to choose to do the things that are important to them.
 So, how important is walking with Jesus to you?
 Hopefully, it is becoming more and more important!

-read A Woman's Guide to Making Right Choices.
+Women will love the hundreds of helpful tips and biblical insights in A Woman's Guide to Making Right Choices.